Skip to content

 Sideways market

-Range regime where price oscillates without stable direction and requires stricter filters.
+Range regime where price oscillates without stable direction — stricter filters, fewer false breakouts, lower frequency.

 Who this is for — Anyone who trades breakouts or trend following and wants to avoid entries when the market "spends time" instead of developing direction.